google/tflow2/README.md

 # tflow2

-tflow2 is an in memory netflow version 9 analyzer.
+tflow2 is an in memory netflow version 9 and IPFIX analyzer.
 It is designed for fast arbitrary queries.

 *This software is a work in progress and makes no API stability promises.*